freenas/freenas-docs/userguide/storage.rst

    remove existing deduplicated data is to copy all of the data off of the dataset, set the property to off, then copy the data back in again.
-Alternately, create a new dataset with :guilabel:`ZFS Deduplication` left disabled, copy the data to the new dataset, and destroy the original dataset.
+Alternately, create a new dataset with :guilabel:`ZFS Deduplication` left at *Off*, copy the data to the new dataset, and destroy the original dataset.
 #endif freenas

 .. tip:: Deduplication is often considered when using a group of very similar virtual machine images.
 However, other features of ZFS can provide dedup-like functionality more efficiently.
-For example, create a dataset for a standard VM, then clone that dataset for other VMs.
+For example, create a dataset for a standard VM, then clone a snapshot of that dataset for other VMs.
 Only the difference between each created VM and the main dataset are saved, giving the effect of deduplication without the overhead.

 .. index:: Compression